 The American Bar Association (ABA) has issued its second formal opinion concerning Model Rule 4.2 in as many months.
 The so-called “no-contact rule” prohibits a lawyer from having contact with a represented party about the subject of the representation.
 The Rule does not, however, account for the “reply all” function in email communications.
 With the advent of email, an unsuspecting, inattentive, or unseasoned lawyer could “communicate” with a represented party, whose lawyer had copied them on an email, with a few errant key strokes.

-Oregon and Washington have each provided on this issue in this past.
+Oregon and Washington have each provided different positions on this issue in this past.
 The Washington Committee on Professional Ethics published Advisory Opinion 202201 earlier this year, which advises that “reply all” may not violate Rule 4.2 if consent can be implied from the situation but, otherwise, express consent is always the most prudent approach.
 In Washington, consent can be implied from prior course of conduct, the adversarial nature of the matter, formality of communications, the extent to which a communication might interfere with the client-lawyer relationship, etc.

 Oregon, on the other hand, takes a stricter approach.
 The Oregon State Bar takes the position that Oregon has no “reply all” exception and has publicly reprimanded lawyers who negligently reply all to emails.
 See 74-DEC Or.
 St. B. Bull.
 9; In re Trigsted, 32 DB Rptr 208 (2018).
 Although the Oregon Supreme Court has not weighed in on this issue, it has found that a lawyer violates Rule 4.2 even if the lawyer is unaware of the rule (In re Venn, 235 Or 73 (1963)).
 Acting carelessly or impulsively is no excuse.
 See In re McCaffrey, 275 Or 23 (1976) (“the accused was careless in making the direct communication”); In re Lewelling, 296 Or 702 (1984) (acted on “sudden impulse” while “emotionally upset”).
 Rule 4.2 is violated even if no harm results from the direct communication.
 In re Hedrick, 312 Or 442 (1991).